Tanfield Chambers pupil barrister recruitment

 The Legal Cheek View

 When it comes to property law, Tanfield Chambers is one of the biggest names in the business.
 Having particular expertise in real estate litigation, the tenants take on some of the biggest cases in this area.
-Made up of 48 barristers, including six KCs, Tanfield is a set looking to grow, with a higher-than-usual three pupillages on offer this coming application round.
+Made up of 58 barristers, including six KCs, Tanfield is a set looking to grow, with three pupillages on offer this coming application round.
 If property law appeals to you, this should be one of the top chambers on your list.

 Continue reading